Yuzuru Hanyu Olympic seasons: 2018 post-Olympic events and after season honors

 On March 7, 2018, the Japan Skating Federation announced that Hanyu had decided to withdraw from the upcoming World Championships to allow his injured foot to recover.
 A medical examination after the Olympic Games revealed that the damaged ligaments in his right ankle as well as other unspecified injuries required at least two weeks of rest and three months of rehabilitation to heal.
 Despite his multiple withdrawals, Hanyu managed to place first in the world standings at the end of the 2017–18 season.

-In April, he hosted his first self-produced three-day ice show Continues with Wings at the Musashino Forest Sport Plaza in Tokyo, to which he invited skaters who had influenced and inspired him throughout his career.
-His guest performers included Evgeni Plushenko, Johnny Weir, Shae-Lynn Bourne, Jeffrey Buttle, Takahito Mura, Minoru Sano, and Russian pair skaters Yuko Kavaguti and Alexander Smirnov.
-Despite not being originally scheduled, Hanyu surprised the spectators and performed a medley of various past programs, skipping jumps due to his injury.
-The last day of the show was broadcast live to the public in 66 cinemas nationwide.
-In an interview after the last show, Hanyu reaffirmed his desire to continue skating, announcing his plans to be ready for the 2018–19 Grand Prix series and to "compete in as many events as possible".
+In April, the ice show Continues with Wings was held at Musashino Forest Sport Plaza in Tokyo to celebrate Hanyu's win of back-to-back Olympic titles.
+The cast featured skaters who had influenced and inspired him throughout his career, including Evgeni Plushenko, Johnny Weir, and his choreographers Shae-Lynn Bourne and Jeffrey Buttle.
+After the show, Hanyu reaffirmed his desire to continue skating, announcing his plans to be ready for the 2018–19 Grand Prix series and to "compete in as many events as possible".